yuenmh/tictactoe-codegen/README.md

 # Program that generates a hardcoded tictactoe game

+`generated.c` is a copy of the generated file.

-I am making this mostly as a joke after seeing this image:
+I made this mostly as a joke after seeing this image:

 ![meme](meme.jpg)